Family and Games Room Ideas and Designs

 Inspiration for a medium sized contemporary open plan family and games room in London with grey walls, concrete flooring, a wall mounted tv and grey floors.

-Design ideas for a medium sized nautical enclosed family and games room in Cornwall with white walls, a wall mounted tv and grey floors.
+Medium sized classic family and games room in London with grey walls, carpet, a standard fireplace, a stone fireplace surround, a freestanding tv and grey floors.

 Design ideas for a traditional family and games room in Surrey.

-Design ideas for a medium sized contemporary family and games room in Belfast with white walls, no fireplace and a wall mounted tv.
+Photo of a beach style open plan family and games room in Devon with white walls, light hardwood flooring, no fireplace and a built-in media unit.